E-books and E-readers FAQ

 Where can I find an E-book copy of a specific book?

-Why can't I request E-books I find on WorldCat Local through Summit or Interlibrary Loan (ILL)?
+Why can't I request E-books I find at other libraries through Summit or Interlibrary Loan (ILL)?

-The contracts these libraries have with the publishers prohibits them from sharing these texts with us electronically.
+The contracts these libraries have with the publishers prohibit them from sharing these texts with us electronically.

 I am leading an overseas program.
 Can the library purchase an E-book that all students can have access to (including printing sections) while they are abroad?